Guptipara High School

-Guptipara High School is one of the oldest school of Hooghly district.
-It was established in 1890 in Guptipara, Indian state of West Bengal.
+Guptipara High School is one of the oldest schools of Hooghly district.
+It was established in 1890 in Guptipara in the Indian state of West Bengal.

 Category

 This is Upper Primary with Secondary/Higher Secondary school managed by the School Education Department, West Bengal.
-The secondary section (V - X) of Guptipara High School is for boys and XI - XII section is co-education which provides Arts, Science and Commerce streams.
+The secondary section (V–X) of Guptipara High School is for boys and XI–XII section is co-education which provides Arts, Science and Commerce streams.
 The school is affiliated to the West Bengal Board of Secondary Education (for the Secondary Education) and to the WBCHSE for Higher Secondary.